SovereignCloudStack/standards/Drafts/flavor-naming-strategy.md

 tools out there.
 Having a way to express needs from the flavor in a cloud-neutral way thus adds convenience.

-## I don't want hundreds of flavors!
+## I don't want hundreds of flavors

 The spec allows for flavors to understate its own capabilities and does not force to expose all details; we don't mandate the